selfscrum/wireguard_network/modules/run-wireguard/README.md

 ## run-wireguard

-Script to initialize a wireguard server that has already the software installed.
+Script to initialize a wireguard server that has already installed the software.
 This script is typically placed on the vpn server image, and is being started once on machine creation time via the cloud-init script.
+It can be used to place additional wg subnets

 # client communication functions

+These clients mimic an API gateway which this module does not contain.
+It can be used for manual administration.

 ## wg_client_request
 ```